btrettel/plint/README.md

 Alternatively, you can add the directory plint.py is in to your PATH and then run plint as follows:

     plint.py claims.txt

+### Verbose and debug modes

+A verbose mode which prints additional information can be enabled with `-V` or `--verbose`.
+At the moment, this will only display how plint is interpreting the claim when doing the antecedent basis analysis.
+A debug mode which will print even more information can be enabled with `-d` or `--debug`.

 ## Hard-coded checks